 Like I said, though, that period of emotional crisis is over.
 Stopping the desire to kill myself was the “easy” part; now, comes life.

-Rather than divulge all the gory details of those quasi-formative years — which I’ve covered before, anyway — I wanted to write a sort of retrospective or roll call of the lessons I’ve learned in my day-to-day life since the inception of EEH.
-I also wanted to write this roll call of life experiences in a way that wasn’t a meticulous how-to-survive-depression-and/or-other-emotional-breakdowns, nor was so broad and vague as to come across like a sermon.
-In the spirit of much of what I’ve learned in the past five years, I decided to write a blog-retrospective that is a compromise between ranting and preaching.
-What follow are seven lessons I’ve learned that either (A) helped me recover after hitting rock bottom or (B) have since helped me achieve and maintain a level of equilibrium, dealing with the ordinary ups and downs of everyday life.
+Given that, I decided to summarize a roll call of the lessons I’ve learned since the inception of EEH, a blog-retrospective that is a compromise between ranting and preaching.
+What follow are seven lessons I’ve learned that either (A) helped me recover after hitting rock bottom or (B) have since helped me achieve and maintain a level of equilibrium, ways of dealing with the ordinary ups and downs of everyday life.

 1.)
 Don’t kill yourself & Don’t (physically) Hurt Other People & Don’t Break Other People’s Stuff: What I like to call my “emergency rulebook” for surviving most any extreme situation, emotional breakdown, rock bottom impact, or midlife crisis is this three-for-one rule.
 This rule is arranged in descending order of importance, and while obviously I never broke the first rule, I can’t say I always obeyed the latter two.
 The important thing to remember in your worst moments, however, is that if you can avoid these legal and/or lethal pitfalls, most any emotional breakdown, no matter how embarrassing, is not going to haunt you or others for the rest of your life.
 That’s not to say life isn’t worth living if you get into a fistfight with your brother or break your girlfriend’s laptop, but the cliched yet critical lesson to remember is that, no matter how emotionally compromised you may become, you are always held responsible for your actions.
 Try not to learn that the hard way, as I did.